crypto-chassis/ccapi/README.md

 **Objective:**

-For a specific exchange and instrument, whenever the top 10 bids' or asks' price or size change, print the market depth snapshot at that moment.
+For a specific exchange and instrument, whenever the best bid's or ask's price or size changes, print the market depth snapshot at that moment.

 **Code:**
 ```